© Lisa Jane Rimmer

-“What’s that?”
-She whispered to Mr. Bear, her heart racing fast.
+“What’s that?” she whispered to Mr. Bear, her heart racing fast.
 Lily lay in bed, one hand holding on tightly to her favourite bear, the other gripping her quilt close under her chin.
 She was very scared.
 Lily thought back to her Mum telling her to think of nice things to help her get to sleep.
-She said to think of our holiday on the beach or the stars in the sky, but right now she couldn’t, she was far too scared.
+She said to think of their holiday on the beach or the stars in the sky, but right now she couldn’t.

 Tap!
 Tap!
 Tap!